These are selected recent solo projects created by John Phillips.

 Projects: Jebney Lewis, "Super Creature;" Tim Fitts, "46-45 Verandering;" Subcircle, "forget me… forget me knot;" Ed Shockely, "Greatest Life that Never Was;" Team Sunshine, "Wonder Wave;" Chris Forsyth, "Sound Places;" John Phillips, "Video Wagon" and "Night Ferry."

 2009: A composited video made as a final presentation for a waterfall-screen video projection public art work to be presented on Schuylkill Banks in Philadelphia, Pennsylvania.
 Not realized.
+No sound.

 Sound & Video Performances